Learning Domain Invariant Representations for Generalizable Person Re-Identification: Experiments

-\textbf{Comparison with cross-domain Re-ID methods.} We also select representative cross-domain Re-ID methods for the comparison, which is shown in Table.~\ref{tab:uda}. (``Market1501$\rightarrow$DukeMTMC" indicates that Market-1501 is a labeled source domain and DukeMTMC-ReID is an unseen target domain).
-The setting of cross-domain Re-ID is challenging for us because there has only one source domain, the MDDAN block cannot work directly.
-Even though we see different cameras as different domains, the style variation within a single dataset is still small.
+To further evaluate the generalization ability of our approach, we also perform cross-domain ReID tests with two large-scale datasets, \ie, Market1501 and DukeMTMC.
+The experimental results are presented in Table.~\ref{tab:uda}(``Market1501$\rightarrow$DukeMTMC" indicates that Market-1501 is a labeled source domain and DukeMTMC-ReID is an unseen target domain).
+It is different from the settings in UDA methods, all models in our comparisons only use the source data for training without any model adaptations in the target domain.
+The setting of cross-domain Re-ID is challenging for us because there is only one source domain.
+Thus we consider each camera view as a single domain for training the MDDAN block.
+As the camera views in the same dataset may share similar imaging characteristics, \eg, background environments, and resolutions, the variations of domain-specific factors may be smaller within a single dataset than that of multiple data sources.
 Despite this, Table.~\ref{tab:uda} shows that our DIR-ReID framework achieved comparable performance on both settings.
-It indicates that, even with small domain discrepancy, DIR-ReID can improve the generalization capability.
+It indicates that, even with small domain variations, DIR-ReID can improve the generalization capability.

-Unfortunately, DIR-ReID still has a large margin between with current state-of-the-art domain adaptation methods (\eg MMT~\cite{ge2020mutual} achieves more than $75\%$ rank 1 accuracy in ``Market-to-Duke" dataset setting, which is much superior than current DG methods).
-However, as discussed earlier, supervised methods require labeled target datasets and unsupervised domain adaptation methods require unlabeled images from the target domain, which both need additional training data collections.
-The expensive manual cost of data collections hinders the ReID models from real-world deployments.
-DIR-ReID attains superior performance without using any images or labels from the target domain and additional adaptation, which is crucial for practical ReID deployment.
+It is noted that DIR-ReID still has a large margin with current UDA methods (\eg~MMT~\cite{ge2020mutual} achieves more than $75\%$ rank 1 accuracy in the ``Market-to-Duke" dataset setting, which is much superior to current DG methods).
+DIR-ReID does not need any model adaptations with the data of the target domain, which significantly reduces the costs of large-scale data collections in practical deployments of ReID models.